National Memorial Cemetery of the Pacific: Operation Glory

 After their retreat in 1950, dead servicemembers were buried at a temporary military cemetery near Hungnam, North Korea.
 During Operation Glory, which occurred from July to November 1954, the dead of each side were exchanged; remains of 4,167 U.S. soldiers were exchanged for 13,528 North Korean or Chinese dead.
 In addition, 546 civilians who died in United Nations prisoner of war camps were turned over to the South Korean government.
 After "Operation Glory" 416 Korean War "unknowns" were buried in the Punchbowl Cemetery.
 According to one report, 1,394 names were also transmitted during Operation Glory from the Chinese and North Koreans (of which 858 names proved to be correct); of the 4,167 returned remains were found to be 4,219 individuals, of whom 2,944 were found to be Americans; all but 416 were identified by name.
 Of the 239 Korean War dead unaccounted for, 186 were not associated with Punchbowl unknowns (176 were identified, and of the remaining 10 cases, four were non-Americans of Asiatic descent; one was British; three were identified, and two cases unconfirmed).

 From 1990 to 1994, North Korea excavated and turned over 208 sets of remains—possibly containing remains of 200–400 US servicemen—but few identifiable because of co-mingling of remains.
 In 2011 remains were identified.

 From 1996 to 2006, 220 remains were recovered near the Chinese border.
 In 2008, a total of 63 were identified (26 World War II; 19 Korea; 18 Vietnam) (Among those identified: January 2008 remains of a Michigan soldier.
 In March 2008, remains of an Indiana soldier and an Ohio soldier were identified).
-According to a report June 24, 2008, of 10 Korean War remains disinterred from the "Punchbowl Cemetery" six have been identified.
+According to a report June 24, 2008, of 10 Korean War remains disinterred from the Punchbowl six have been identified.
 From January to April 2009, a total of twelve Unknowns have been identified—three from World War II; eight from Korean War; one from Vietnam.
 In 2011 remains returned in 2000 were identified.

-In 2007, remains of two of the "Punchbowl unknowns" were identified—both from the 1st Marine Division.
+In 2007, remains of two of the Punchbowl unknowns were identified—both from the 1st Marine Division.
 One was Pfc.
 Donald Morris Walker of Support Company/1st Service Battalion/1st Marine Division who was KIA December 7, 1950 and the other was Pfc.
 Carl West of Weapons Company/1st Battalion/7th Regiment/1st Marine Division who was KIA December 10, 1950.

 In 2011, remains of an unknown USAF pilot from Operation Glory were identified from the Punchbowl Cemetery; POW remains from Operation Glory were also identified in 2011.